PrepZone-ai/LibraryConnekto_Backend/README.md

 ---

 ## Security & Secrets
-- Do not commit `.env`, credentials, or API keys. `.gitignore` excludes these.
+- Do not commit `.env`, credentials, or API keys. `.dockerignore` excludes them.
-- GitHub Push Protection can block pushes if secrets are detected.
-If that happens, rotate secrets and remove them from history (e.g., `git filter-repo --replace-text`).
+- Prefer Secret Manager for production secrets.
+Use `--set-secrets` with Cloud Run.

 ---

-## Deployment Tips
-- Set all env vars via your platform (Docker, Render, Fly, Railway, Heroku, etc.).
-- Use a managed PostgreSQL instance.
-Apply migrations on deploy.
-- Disable reload in production, set appropriate workers (e.g., `uvicorn --workers 2`).
-- Ensure `EMAIL_SCHEDULER_ENABLED` reflects your needs in production.

----

 ## Troubleshooting
-- Database connection errors: verify `DATABASE_URL` and network access.
+- Database connection errors: verify `DATABASE_URL` and network/connector configuration.
-- CORS issues: confirm exact origins in `ALLOWED_ORIGINS`.
-- Emails not sending: check SMTP creds, port (`465` for SSL) and provider app passwords.
-- Migrations not applying: confirm Alembic `env.py` reads `DATABASE_URL` from env.
+- 403 on Cloud Run: disable `--allow-unauthenticated` or configure IAM as needed.
+- Cold starts: consider minimum instances if needed.

 ---